cis3296f22/001-connect4group2/README.md

 An in-progress project aiming to recreate the classic gameplay of connect four on your device.

+# 📒 Index
+- Description
+- How to run
+- How to contribute
+- How to build

 # 📄 Descripition

 - Connect Four is a two-player connection game in which the players first choose a color and then take turns dropping one colored into a seven-column, six-row vertically   suspended griD.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.